abelljs/abell-website/content/guide/api-reference/index.md

 # Abell API Reference

-This section is a Reference point for all variables that Abell object provides.
-This includes guide on how to read content data, and get meta data of blogs.
+This section is a Reference point for all variables that an Abell object provides.
+This includes a guide on how to read content data, and get meta data of blogs.

 All `.abell` pages have an access to `Abell` object.
 They can be accessed with `Abell.<method>`.